Case Study: Introduction to Procurement eLearning

 4. Quality Assurance & Impact

 The module successfully supported IB's framework rollout with high engagement rates (up to 89% completion rate within the first 6 weeks) and reduced procurement queries.
-The visual scenario approach helped staff better understand the new processes, with learners providing positive feedback on content clarity and navigation.
-The consistent visual design and interactive scenarios enabled both procurement specialists and general staff to confidently apply the updated framework in their daily work.

 As part of this case study, I'd love to invite you to preview a short scenario from the module: